 Katharina Prochazka | physics + linguistics Katharina Prochazka | physics + linguistics

-Job-wise, I work as a post-doc researcher at the Department of Slavonic Studies, University of Vienna, within the sub-project German in the context of the other languages of the Habsburg state (19th century) and the Second Austrian Republic which is embedded in the larger special research programme “German in Austria”.
+Job-wise, my last academic appointment was as a post-doc researcher at the Department of Slavonic Studies, University of Vienna, within the sub-project German in the context of the other languages of the Habsburg state (19th century) and the Second Austrian Republic which is embedded in the larger special research programme “German in Austria”.
 (I wrote a blog post on how I got there after getting a PhD in physics, in case you were wondering.)

-Research-wise, I use quantitative methods to study language contact and language shift in the multilingual Habsburg Empire.
-This means I try to find patterns within a large amount of data, and replicate them in mathematical models.
+Research-wise, I was interested in quantitative methods to study language contact and language shift in the multilingual Habsburg Empire.
+This means trying to find patterns within a large amount of data, and replicating them in mathematical models.
 Or, in short: I like numbers .

-I recently (April 2019) finished my PhD at the Faculty of Physics in the group Dynamics of Condensed Systems.
+I finished my PhD in April 2019 at the Faculty of Physics in the group Dynamics of Condensed Systems.
 My dissertation titled “Diffusion modeling of language shift in Austria(-Hungary)” brought together physics and linguistics: How can we use methods from (solid state) physics to describe the spread of languages?
 In other words: Is there a diffusion of languages?